 In the top section of the chart we use a common y-axis for all teams, which makes it harder to discern some of the details for teams with smaller Finals chances.
 The bottom section of the chart addresses this by representing the same data but with different y-axes for each team.

 In this next chart we look at teams' chances for various Finals finishes, ignoring their home and away ladder positions (ie we focus solely on the heights of the bars in the previous chart).
 The numbers shown inside a cell are the percentage of simulation replicates (multiplied by 100) in which the specified team went out in the specified week of the Finals.

 We see here that, if we define the season in terms of the six events listed above plus "Miss the Finals", the most-likely finishes for each team are estimated to be:

-- Lose in a Preliminary Final: West Coast, Sydney and Collingwood
+Lose in a Preliminary Final: Geelong, Collingwood and GWS

 GRAND FINAL PAIRINGS

 In this final chart we look at all of the Grand Final pairings that occurred in at least one of the simulation replicates.
 The numbers shown inside a cell are the percentage of simulation replicates (multiplied by 100) in which the team named in the row defeated the team named in the column in the Grand Final.

 We see that the most common Grand Final has GWS beating Geelong, though that’s about equally as likely as the converse.
 These each occurred in just over 5% of replicates.

 Because the Finals are still quite some time away, as implied earlier, we’re injecting quite a lot of variability into underlying team Ratings.
 As such, we move all contests nearer to 50:50 propositions, which is why many of the values for Team A defeating Team B are near to those for Team B defeating Team A in the table above.
 This will change as the Finals get closer and the level of uncertainty diminishes.

 (Note that zeroes in the chart represent pairings that did occur at least once but in less than 0.05% of replicates.)